 There’s a lot of talk about “going green,” but is it really worth the effort?
 In short, yes.
-The pursuit of phasing out toxins from your home can significantly improve the mental and physical health of your family, allowing you all to live more vibrant lives.
+The pursuit of phasing out toxins from your home can improve the mental and physical health of your family, allowing you all to live more vibrant lives.
 One of the prime benefits of swapping standard cleaning supplies, food, and other materials in your house for “greener” alternatives is that it reduces your toxic load.

 What’s a “toxic load” you ask?
 This phrase refers to the build-up of toxins and chemicals in the body as it’s exposed to materials found in the environment, food, water, cleaning supplies, beauty products, and even furniture.
 Specifically, going outside on days when air quality is low, consuming non-organic food and storing that food in plastic containers, drinking unfiltered water, and using items like diapers that contain a variety of chemicals could expose your family to toxins like carbon monoxide, sulfur dioxide, pesticides, antibiotics, lead, arsenic, radium, chlorine, and more.